 Bifidobacteria are commonly used for diarrhea, constipation, an intestinal disorder called irritable bowel syndrome, for preventing the common cold or flu, and lots of other conditions, but there is no good scientific evidence to support many of these uses.

-Uses & Effectiveness
+Uses & Effectiveness ?

 Possibly Effective for

-- A complication after surgery for ulcerative colitis called pouchitis.
-Taking a combination of bifidobacteria, lactobacillus, and streptococcus by mouth seems to help prevent pouchitis after surgery for ulcerative colitis.
+- A complication after surgery for ulcerative colitis (pouchitis).
+Taking a combination of bifidobacteria and lactobacillus, with or without streptococcus, by mouth seems to help prevent pouchitis after surgery for ulcerative colitis.

-- Traveler's diarrhea.
-Taking bifidobacteria helps prevent traveler's diarrhea when used with other probiotics such as lactobacillus or streptococcus.
+- Travelers' diarrhea.
+Taking bifidobacteria helps prevent travelers' diarrhea when used with other probiotics such as lactobacillus or streptococcus.